 The Group is committed to fulfilling its CSR and continues to dedicate its resources to charitable activities.
-During the 2020, the Group has played a part in winning the battle of prevention and control against the epidemic with practical action by making a donation of approximately RMB93,000 to fulfill its CSR.
+During the 2021, the Group has played a part in winning the battle of prevention and control against the epidemic with practical action by making a donation of approximately RMB38,000 to fulfill its CSR.

-For identification purposes only.
+For identification purpose only